rvdegroen/Bodychatter/README3.md

 3. Open the terminal in your code editor.
 4. Install the dependencies by typing `npm i` in the terminal.
 5. Run the application by typing `npm run dev` in the terminal.
-6. Go to `localhost:4848` in the browser and enjoy the app!
+6. Go to `localhost:8000` in the browser and enjoy the app!

-# Exclusive design principles

-## Study situation

-## Prioritise identity

-## Ignore conventions

-## Add nonsense

-# Research ✔
+# Process

-Before our first session of user testing with Eric, the only information I had was that he wanted to communicate better emotionally in chat by using body language.
+In this section I'll be talking more about my process:

+## Body Language research

+The only information we got was that Eric wants to have a chat in which he can communicate bodylanguage.
 To give myself inspiration, I looked up what different forms of communication are considered body language:

 - Facial expressions
 - Gestures (hand or arm movements, waving or shrugging)